Facebook is modern-day East India Company, whistleblower says

 While expressing surprise at the lack of proper sanctions against Facebook in the wake of the Cambridge Analytica scandal, Mr Wylie said he had no regrets about his role as a whistleblower.

 “Was it worth it?
-‘Yes’, because there is now a conversation happening about it,” Mr Wylie.
+Yes, because there is now a conversation happening about it,” he said.

-He said we needed to realise how much influence tech companies such as Facebook had over us.
+Also speaking at Web Summit, Vera Jurova, the European commissioner for justice, consumers and gender equality, revealed that it was is looking at introducing heavy fines for political parties who misuse voters’ data as it looks to “end the online anarchy around elections”.

-“Facebook has so much power it is basically making a digital clone of society, He said.
-“It is our generation’s version of the East India Company, going around exploiting people and our government’s aren’t equipped to deal with it.”
+She said parties could face sanctions of up to 5 per cent of their annual budgets for breaching data protection rules in the run-up to the European elections.